shanelindsay/shanelindsay.github.io/research.md

 # Langugage, vision and event representation

+This research has investigated the interaction of visual processing in language comprehension, based on the idea that language comprehension is aided by the visual system in helping us understand events.

 Kamide, Y., Lindsay.
 S., Scheepers, C., & Kukona, A. (2016).
 [Event processing in the visual world: Projected motion paths during spoken sentence comprehension.](https://dl.dropboxusercontent.com/u/2241767/papers/Event%20processing%20in%20the%20visual%20world%20-%20Projected%20motion%20paths%20during%20spoken%20sentence%20comprehension.pdf)Journal of Experimental Psychology: Learning, Memory, and Cognition.
 42(5), 804-812.

 Lindsay, S., Scheepers, C., & Kamide, Y. (2013).
 [To Dash or to Dawdle: Verb-Associated Speed of Motion Influences Eye Movements during Spoken Sentence Comprehension](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0067187).
 PLOS ONE, 8(6), e67187.